 |

-indigenous, ethnic indigenous community the many indigenous cultures which existed in Siberia.
+indigenous, ethnic, indigenous community the many indigenous cultures which existed in Siberia.
 The school teaches pupils from different ethnic groups. ethnic violence, ethnic divisions, ethnic strife

 |